| Aberdeen

 Nigerians endlessly exasperating.
 Worst of all, the streets were too unsafe

 to wander about unescorted.
+Dad retired in

 1974 and Mum and Dad set about finding somewhere to live in Aberdeenshire.